scrambldchannel/https-scrambldchannel.github.io-/content/TM1 and Apache Airflow.md

 Extracting the data from a cube and writing it somewhere was of the most interest to me initially.
 I chose S3 because of it's widespread use but the same concept could easily be applied to writing to any other system.
 I was able to create an Airflow DAG that did this pretty easily.
 To simplify the management of the connection to TM1, I created a library that extends Airflow's base functionality.
 I've released the resulting code as [airflow-tm1](https://github.com/scrambldchannel/airflow-tm1) on Github and published it to [PyPi](https://pypi.org/project/airflow-tm1/).

-*Note* This depends on having a working Airflow environment with support for S3 and airflow_tm1.
+*Note* This depends on having the following:

+* a working Airflow environment with support for S3 and airflow_tm1.
 Read more in [the docs](https://airflow.apache.org/docs/stable/start.html) if you want to get started.

-*Note* this also depends on having connections set up for TM1 and S3.
+* connections createdfor TM1 and S3.
 Read more about managing [Airflow connections](https://airflow.apache.org/docs/stable/howto/connection/index.html) for details.
-The [TM1Hook](https://github.com/scrambldchannel/airflow-tm1/blob/master/airflow_tm1/hooks/tm1.py) requires at least the following to be specified:
+* The [TM1Hook](https://github.com/scrambldchannel/airflow-tm1/blob/master/airflow_tm1/hooks/tm1.py) requires at least the following to be specified:
     * Host
     * Login
     * Port
     * Extras
         * ssl

 The trick here is that ```ssl``` needs to defined in the json string in the ```Extras``` field: